hoppa12/Lock-Youtube-Screen-Yandex-Browser-Android/README.md

 Double tap the red Youtube navbar while video in Portrait mode.
 Double tap again to unlock.

-ToDo
+ToDo:
-Add a toggle button
+Add a toggle button.
-Disable Video fullscreen when phone is flipped to landscape mode
+Disable Video fullscreen when phone is flipped to landscape mode.
+Fix manifest file to allow script to only run on youtube pages.